loki9919/alx-zero_day/README.md

- only time you are allowed to update
+ only time i'am allowed to update